+• Disinfection:

-Disinfection: A process to remove or reduce pathogenic (harmful) microorganisms using a disinfecting agent.
+A process to remove or reduce pathogenic (harmful) microorganisms using a disinfecting agent or method.
 The ability to kill spores is dependent on the type of disinfectant used.
 Some disinfectants are deactivated by organic matter.
-Cleaning must precede disinfection for the process to be effective, either using separate cleaning and disinfecting agents in a two-step process or a combined '2 in 1' product that cleans and disinfects in one step Sterilisation: A process that removes or destroys all viable organisms including spores.
+Cleaning must precede disinfection for the process to be effective, either using separate cleaning and disinfecting agents in a two-step process or a combined '2 in 1' product that cleans and disinfects in one step

+Sterilisation:

+A process that removes or destroys all viable organisms including spores.
 Prions will not be effectively destroyed by this process

-3. Methods of decontamination
+3. Levels of decontamination

 There are 3 levels of decontamination - cleaning, disinfection and sterilisation.
+See Section 7 to determine the level of decontamination required.

 All reusable medical devices and care equipment should be adequately decontaminated after use on a patient before storing or use on another patient.

 Those performing decontamination should be aware that disinfectants and '2 in 1' detergent and disinfectant wipes/fluids can damage plastic surfaces of medical devices and care equipment if they are not compatible with the surface material.
-Reports describe damage to devices, such as tympanic thermometers, patient monitors.
+Reports describe damage to devices, such as tympanic thermometers and patient monitors.
 This damage may compromise the ability to decontaminate the device adequately or affect the function of the device.
 Check manufacturer's instructions to ensure cleaning products are compatible with the item.

-The method recommended will depend on the manufacturer's instructions, a risk assessment of the procedure and the item being used in accordance with Control of Substances Hazardous to Health (COSHH) Regulations (see Section 13 Infection risks and categories).
+The method recommended will depend on the manufacturer's instructions, a risk assessment of the procedure and the item being used in accordance with Control of Substances Hazardous to Health (COSHH) Regulations (see Section 7 Infection risks and categories).